Tanzeebul-Tamim/CSE111-Summer-Fall-2024/README.md

 # CSE111 - Programming Language II

 Welcome to the repository for the Summer 2024 semester of CSE111 - Programming Language II.
-This repository serves as a comprehensive resource for all course-related materials, including assignments, laboratory work, quizzes, and exercise solutions.
+This repository serves as a comprehensive resource for all course-related materials, including lab-assignments, quizzes, and exercise solutions.

 ## Content Structure